When Your Baby or Toddler Is Blind or Low Vision

 Having a baby is one of life’s most joyous experiences, but new parents may often feel as though their world has been turned upside down!
 As precious as children are, they don’t arrive with a set of instructions.
-If you’ve just learned that your baby is blind or visually impaired, you may be feeling many strong, and even conflicting, emotions: from absolute love and protectiveness to shock, fear, or even anger.
+If you’ve just learned that your baby is blind or low vision, you may be feeling many strong, and even conflicting, emotions: from absolute love and protectiveness to shock, fear, or even anger.

-Suggestions for New Parents of Blind Babies
+Tips for New Parents

 You may not know what to expect right now, but, as you’ll discover, your baby is like other babies in most respects.
-In the meantime, here are a few suggestions that may be helpful for you as a new parent of a visually impaired child:
+In the meantime, here are a few suggestions that may be helpful for you as a new parent of a child:

 FamilyConnect Is Here for You

 FamilyConnect is a good starting point for getting answers to your questions and the information you need.
 Join out ParentConnect family support group.